 Bathrooms are the second place buyers typically place the most value in a home.
 The good news is that making updates to a bathroom doesn’t have to cost a fortune.
 En-suite/master bathrooms are the most important.
 As they say, it’s where the magic happens.
 Cast a spell on potential buyers with a beautiful en-suite.
 That was really corny I know…

 Can we say structural problems?
 This is the #1 worry of all potential buyers.
 No one wants to move into a beautiful new house and have a disaster occur two or three months down the road.
 Re-doing your old piping and updating it to a newer plastic solution is a huge selling point.
 This removes some of the potential fear that comes with buying a home.

 Remove Popcorn ceiling and wall mirrors

-Popcorn ceilings are common in homes build before 1992.
+Popcorn ceilings are common in homes built before 1992.
 Mainly because when it was popular, we didn’t have walls without large mirrors in living rooms.
-Not only are these two things ugly, they also show potential buyers that you lack the ability to update your home.
+Not only are these two things ugly, but they also show potential buyers that you lack the ability to update your home.
 “If you can’t update this, what is lurking?”

 Spend the time and money to update your mirrored walls and get rid of your popcorn ceiling.

 New roof and windows

 A new roof and new windows are on the top of the buyers’ concern list.
 Installing a roof is a big expense and buyers make sure they don’t have to be hit with a big bill a few years after closing.
 Competing with new construction in our area you better be prepared.
 New insulated and hurricane proof windows are on the buyers’ mind right from the get-go.
 Hurricane shutters can be a big plus whether you have upgraded windows or not.